 Another popular hotel for a mid-price budget is the Hotel Adele & Jules.
 I haven’t stayed there but it gets great reviews and I like the location in the 9th arrondissements, within a walk of the Palais Garnier and French department stores such as Le Printemps Haussmann and Galeries Lafayette Haussmann.
 The latter has a fantastic gourmet food hall where you can get dinner to go: ideal when you are too tired after a day of Paris fun, to go out to dinner.

 I also adore the Saint Germaine area and on with a larger budget I would choose the Relais Christine (5*), on my bucket list for a future trip.
 I’ve also heard great things about Hotel Therese, a 4* hotel on the right bank in the 1st arrondissement.
 The location is ideal within a short walk of Paris’s most popular museums.

 You can sometimes get more for your money staying a little further out.
 I’ve also stayed at Le Dokhan’s a wonderful Belle Epoque property in the 16th, you aren’t quite as central, but it is a wonderful neighbourhood, residential and a little less touristy.
 Le Dokhan’s is a (4*) pricier hotel, with a charming Louis Vuitton elevator, gorgeous rooms and a cute breakfast room/champagne bar.
 For a more affordable option in the 16th, Hôtel Palais de Chaillot (3*) gets great reviews.

 Be sure to check the “Special Offers” section of all of these hotel websites – they often have promotional rates there that aren’t on the main booking page.
-I will be adding more Paris hotel listings here as I try out new hotels.
-And if you have a favorite, please share it in the comments at the end of this story.
+I will be adding more Paris hotels to this section as I try out new properties on future trips.
+If you have a favorite Paris hotel, please share it in the comments at the end of this story.